ronpattern/yoga-slim-7i-pro-linux/README.md

  3) Enable triple buffuring

-**N.B. :** It is recommended to prefer intel to nvividia, because there is none of these symptoms, the battery will have a better autonomy and the temperature will be stable.
+**N.B :** It is recommended to prefer intel to nvividia, because there is none of these symptoms, the battery will have a better autonomy and the temperature will be stable.
+To be able to switch between the integrated and the dedicated graphic card, install **optimus-manager**.